What we know so far about the Santa Fe school shooting

 THE SUSPECT

-- A male suspect, believed to be a student in his teens, has been arrested according to the Sheriff.
+- A male suspect, believed to be a 17-year-old student in his teens, is in custody.

-- A second person, also believed to be a student, has been detained as well, Gonzalez said.
+- A second person, also believed to be a student, has been detained as well, officials said.

 WHAT HAPPENED